ryanhunter1836/ServerBasedChat/README.md

   `sudo apt-get update `
   `sudo apt upgrade gradle `

+ ## TO PREPARE SYSTEMS:
+ If installed correcctly, the daemon for MongoDB should be up and running once installed.
+To check, type:
+ `sudo systemctl status mongodbd`

 ## TO RUN:
 To run in server mode:
 pass in arguments `server [port number]` when running `Main.java`